-It determines the delay time between the opening of the seat switch on CNC#5 digital input and the start of the truck electrical braking.
+It determines the delay time between the opening of the seat switch and the start of the truck electrical braking.

 18 Sequence de. time

 It sets the maximum delay time between the accelerator is pressed and the direction lever is moved out of the neutral position.